tiannian/dusty/proposals/0001-Dusty-IR.md

-# IR
+# DustyLIR

-Dusty IR is a subset of Dusty.
+Dusty Lower IR is a subset of Dusty.

 ## Syntax